Apps, Software, and More That I Use Everyday

 Rectangle / ShiftIt: Window manager that uses keyboard shortcuts.
 Super easy to arrange windows into quandrants, screen halves/thirds, etc., or move windows over to other screens.
 Just overall very useful for smaller single-monitor or large multi-monitor setups.

-SublimeText: This is my coding scratchpad as well as my daily task manager using PlainTasks.
-Not as full featured as PyCharm or VSCodium, but still fantastic and a pleasure to use.
+SublimeText [wiki]: This is my coding scratchpad as well as my daily task manager using PlainTasks.
+Not as full featured towards any given language as PyCharm or as huge as VSCodium, but fantastic, fast, and a pleasure to use.
 Packages I use:

 - Emmet: If you do any HTML/CSS/JS, get Emmet.

-- HTML-CSS-JS Prettify: Auto-formats different web files for easy editing/analysis.
+- HTML-CSS-JS Prettify: Auto-formats different web files for easy editing/analysis a la Prettier.

 - PlainTasks: Great todo app.
-I use it for all my workflows and SOP’s since it is not proprietary and is saved as plaintext.
+I use it for all my workflows and SOP’s since it is not proprietary and is saved as plaintext so anyone can read it.

 - RainbowBrackets: Shows your matching brackets at a glance.
 Makes debugging missed brackets simple.